 So what’s special about passionflower, and how does it compare to other herbs?
 In Medical Herbalism, David Hoffman classifies the relative strength of hypnotic herbs (aka herbs that support restful sleep) like this:

 Although not a comprehensive list, you can see that passionflower and another herb I’ve written about – valerian root – are considered among the most potent sleep-supporting herbs.
-That may be in part because both herb support gamma-aminobutyric acid (GABA) production, which is one of the main sedative neurotransmitters our brain makes.
+That may be in part because both herbs support gamma-aminobutyric acid (GABA) production, which is one of the main sedative neurotransmitters our brain makes.
 (4) (5)

 GABA is associated with a positive mood, a sense of tranquility, restful sleep, and calm focus.
 (6) (7) (8) (9) Stress and poor sleep can cause us to burn through our stores more quickly than usual, so in challenging times it may be helpful to support GABA production.